Communities developing resources and competencies for using their languages

-Eight goals were adopted by 189 United Nations member states to be achieved by 2015.
+Seventeen goals and 169 targets were adopted at the 70th Session of the United Nations General Assembly to be achieved by 2030.
 SIL views local language development as essential to achieve these goals.

 READ MORE >>

-A mother is better able to care for herself and her family when she is literate in her mother tongue and has access to health information in a language she understands well.
+Women need access to health information in a language they understand well.
 Language development facilitates the introduction of new concepts and the accurate translation of new terminology.

 Environmental preservation principles are communicated between languages through language development programs and literature production.
-Deforestation is a critical problem worldwide.
 As local populations learn appropriate technology while drawing on traditional knowledge of flora and fauna, they meet economic needs while protecting the environment.